-FCS_TLSC_EXT.1/2: The TOE provides mobile applications (through its Android API) the use of TLS version 1.2 including support for the selections in chosen in section 5 for FCS TLSC EXT.1.
+FCS_TLSC_EXT.1/2: The TOE provides mobile applications (through its Android API) the use of TLS version 1.2 including support for the ciphersuite selections in section 5.1.2.26 (and the TOE requires no configuration other than using the appropriate library APIs as described in the Admin Guidance).

-When an application uses the APIs provided in the Admin Guide to attempt to establish a trusted channel connection based on EAP-TLS, TLS or HTTPS, the TOE supports only Subject Alternative Name (SAN) (DNS and IP address) as reference identifiers (the TOE does not accept reference identifiers in the Common Name[CN]).
-The

-TOE supports client (mutual) authentication.
-The TOE in its evaluated configuration and by design, supports only evaluated elliptic curves for TLS (P-256 & P-384 and no others) and has a fixed set of supported curves (thus the admin cannot and need not configure any curves).
+When an application uses the combined APIs provided in the Admin Guide to attempt to establish a trusted channel connection based on TLS or HTTPS, the TOE supports only Subject Alternative Name (SAN) (DNS and IP address) as reference identifiers (the TOE does not accept reference identifiers in the Common Name[CN]).
+The TOE supports client (mutual) authentication.
+The TOE in its evaluated configuration and by design, supports elliptic curves for TLS (P-256 and P-384) and has a fixed set of supported curves (thus the admin cannot and need not configure any curves).
+No additional configuration is needed to allow the device to use the supported cipher suites, as each of the aforementioned ciphersuites are supported on the TOE by default or through the use of the TLS library.
 While the TOE supports the use of wildcards in X.509 reference identifiers (SAN only), the TOE does not support certificate pinning.
 If the TOE cannot determine the revocation status of a peer certificate, the TOE provides the ability for application developers to select what happens for their application: give the user the option to connect/disconnect, deny the connection, or connect anyways.

-FCS_TLSC_EXT.1/2/WLAN: The TSF supports TLS versions 1.0, 1.1, and 1.2 and also supports the selected ciphersuites utilizing SHA-1, SHA-256, and SHA-384 (see the selections in section 5 for FCS_TLSC_EXT.1/WLAN) for use with EAP-TLS as part of WPA2.
-The TOE in its evaluated configuration and by design, supports only evaluated elliptic curves (P-256 & P-384 and no others) and has a fixed set of supported curves (thus the admin cannot and need not configure any curves).
+FCS_TLSC_EXT.1/2/WLAN: The TSF supports TLS versions 1.0, 1.1, and 1.2 and also supports the selected ciphersuites (and requires no configuration) utilizing SHA-1 and SHA-256 (see the selections in section 5.1.2.27) for use with EAP-TLS as part of WPA2.
+The TOE in its evaluated configuration and by design, supports elliptic curves (P-256, P-384, and x25519) and has a fixed set of supported curves (thus the admin cannot and need not configure any curves).
+No additional configuration is required to allow support for the listed cipher suites.

 The TOE, allows the user to load and utilize authentication certificates for EAP-TLS used with WPA.
-The Android UI (Settings->Security->Credential storage: Install from device storage) allows the user to import an RSA or ECDSA certificate and designate its use as WiFi.
+The Android UI (Settings->Security->Credential storage: Install from device storage) allows the user to import an RSA or ECDSA certificate and designate its use for Wi-Fi.